To presynch or not to presynch

 What is the price of change?
 Will it improve profit?
 Will it produce more pregnancies?

 Since the onset of successful timed A.I. breeding programs in the late 1990s, a number of proven programs have been introduced as viable options to heat-detection-only plans.
-Let’s look at the merits of the most common options used to presynchronize estrous cycles of dairy cows before applying the Ovsynch protocol (see figure at bottom of page).
+Let's look at the merits of the most common options used to presynchronize estrous cycles of dairy cows before applying the Ovsynch protocol (see figure below).

 Some preliminary work at the University of Wisconsin in the late 1990s suggested that cows starting the Ovsynch protocol when on Days 5 to 9 of the estrous cycle had greater ovulatory responses to both the first and second GnRH injection of the Ovsynch protocol.
 In addition, that research found those cows tended to have greater pregnancy outcomes than cows that started the timed A.I. protocol at other stages of the cycle.